Western River Expedition: The Ride

 The attraction began life as a proposal of a historical recreation of the Western Expansion of the United States, that would have been built on the banks of the Mississippi River in St. Louis, near the Jefferson National Memorial.
 Animator-Imagineer Marc Davis designed the attraction and characters in the form of drawings and models over a five-years period.
 Disney executives such as Richard Irvine and Roy Disney both liked the idea when presented with Davis' concepts.
 The attraction was to have been located inside, outside and around an architectural feature in Frontierland known as Thunder Mesa Mountain.

 Guests would have entered an inside boarding zone, in a twilight atmosphere (similar to the night atmosphere in Pirates of the Caribbean).
 After boarding a wooden launch, riders would have glided up a waterfall.
 The ride's narrator, Hoot Gibson (an audio-animatronic owl) would explain the ride's safety instructions.
 Then, guests would have passed by peaceful scenes in the wilderness, featuring singing cacti, buffaloes or prairie dogs.
 They would then encounter Mexican banditos robbing a stagecoach, warning them they would meet again downriver.

 Many following scenes would then take place in a fictional town known as Dry Gulch, where guests would have witnessed a musical show (a bank robbery, prisoners escaping the Sheriff's cells via a tunnel, a saloon with a cowboy on horseback on its roof, plus ten other characters including a bartender trying to shoot the intruder off the roof, three saloon girls, and other cowboys hooting and hollering.

 Then, back into the wilderness, guests would have discovered Indian adobe houses, and even witnessed a rain dance that causes it to rain on the set.
 Guests discovered a forest set ablaze with fire.
-The scene ends with the aforementioned Mexican banditos (from the stagecoach robbery) tell the riders' hands in the air, Before they escape down the waterfall.
+The scene ends with guests about to be robbed by the aforementioned Mexican banditos (from the stagecoach robbery) but escaping via a waterfall-drop finale.

 If built, it would have been one of the most complex and expensive Disney attractions of its time, housed in one of the largest show buildings (a large warehouse that stores the interior of the attraction) ever created by the Disney company.
 Its projected expense is one reason it was never built.
 The attraction would have also shared the show building with a "runaway" mine train themed roller coaster.
 Other features of the pavilion-style WRE would have included hiking trails atop the mesa, a Pueblo Indian village, and a pack mule attraction.